-Contact Parent for Alternative educational setting: - Placement which allows students to continue to progress in the general curriculum.
+In-District Removal: Placement which allows students to continue to progress in the general curriculum.
 The Hopkins County Day Treatment (HCDT) program's mission is to assist students in improving their self-control and self-respect.
-Placement at the day treatment program provides a structured environment for youth to continue their education and receive treatment.
+Placement in this program allows youth to continue their education and receive treatment.
+Special Education services will continue in this setting.
+Assignment to In-District Removal restricts students from taking part in extracurricular activities or being on school grounds after regular school hours.